 Pursuant to the Management Agreement, CCUSA has agreed to employ, supervise, and pay at all times a sufficient number of capable employees as may be necessary to perform services in accordance with the operation standards defined in the Management Agreement.
 CCUSA currently acts as the manager of the majority of the towers held by subsidiaries of CCIC.
 The management fee is equal to 7.5% of the Company's Operating Revenues, as defined in the Management Agreement, which are based on the Company's reported revenues adjusted to exclude certain items including revenues related to the accounting for leases with fixed escalators ("Management Agreement Operating Revenues").
-The fee is compensation for those functions reasonably necessary to maintain, market, operate, manage and administer the towers, other than the operating expenses, which includes real estate and personal property taxes, ground lease and easement payments, and insurance premiums.
+The fee is compensation for those functions reasonably necessary to maintain, market, operate, manage administer the towers, other than the operating expenses, which includes real estate and personal property taxes, ground lease and easement payments, and insurance premiums.
+In addition, in connection with its role as Manager, CCUSA may make certain modifications to our towers.
 See the 2012 Financial Statements for further discussion.